kercre123/vicos-oelinux/README.md

 # vicos-oelinux

-THIS BRANCH OF THE CODE IS FOR MAKING UNLOCK IMAGES.
-YOU ONLY WANT THIS TO UNLOCK PROD ROBOTS FOR EITHER DEV OR OSKR ROBOTS.
+THIS BRANCH OF THE CODE IS FOR MAKING NORMAL FACTORY AND DEV/OSKR UNLOCK IMAGES.
+YOU ONLY WANT THIS TO BUILD A NEW BASE MANUFACTUING IMAGE OR UNLOCK PROD ROBOTS FOR EITHER DEV/OSKR MODE.

 THIS ASSUMES YOU HAVE BUILT A **NORMAL** OTA UPDATE BEFORE.
 IF YOU HAVEN'T CHECK OUT THE MASTER BRANCH AND FOLLOW THE INSTRUCTIONS SO YOU UNDERSTAND